amirul1994/devops/terraform/aws/project-4/readme.md

 - i) This will provide insights into which objects are being accessed frequently and which ones are not.

 - ii) Use CloudWatch to visualize and analyze these insights to optimize storage costs and improve performance.

+The assume_role_policy is a JSON policy document that defines which entities (such as AWS services or IAM users) are allowed to assume the role.
+In the context of an IAM role, the assume_role_policy specifies the trust relationship between the role and the entities that can assume it.